Block 81 Ayer Rajah Crescent, #01-65, Jtc Launchpad@One-North, Singapore 139967

 Banks have traditionally looked at funding from the perspective of financing the working capital gap.
 In the era of slimming margins on actual trade, corporates were looking to squeeze additional margins on transactions by obtaining funding and using the funds for generating additional margins on the same transaction.
 Liquidity is the lifeline of a company.
 The explosion of banks and their willingness to finance trade provided avenues to corporates for generating liquidity.
 But unfortunately, the controls that have to be in place for monitoring were slowly diluted over a period as Corporates, and in many cases, Banks were looking at reducing the hassle associated with the close monitoring.

-I am happy to see that The Association of Banks in Singapore (ABS), together with the support of the Monetary Authority of Singapore (MAS), Enterprise Singapore (ESG), and the Accounting and Corporate Regulatory Authority (ACRA), launched today the ABS Code of Best Practices for Commodity Financing.
+Its refreshing to see The Association of Banks in Singapore (ABS), together with the support of the Monetary Authority of Singapore (MAS), Enterprise Singapore (ESG), and the Accounting and Corporate Regulatory Authority (ACRA), launched today the ABS Code of Best Practices for Commodity Financing.
 Interestingly, Singapore, through their guidance paper on AML CFT controls in Trade finance and Best practices for countering Trade-based Money Laundering has always been a pioneer in such initiatives.
 ABS Code of Best Practices provides a benchmark for bank’s lending standards in the commodity sector.
 It has spelled out the key themes of understanding the corporate and understanding the transaction.

 The document covers Corporate governance, Risk Management, Business Due Diligence, Transparency and control, and Industry Collaboration along with examples covering the above.

-Understanding the corporate governance and policies is tricky as big statements may not reflect the ground reality and practice followed by the corporate.
+Understanding corporate governance and policies is tricky as big statements may not reflect the ground reality and practice followed by the corporate.
 However, an eye on these details and understanding of how governance is handled by the corporate can help decision making if the banks don’t just treat the same as only another piece of paper, but analyse it and get back to the corporates for irregularities, if any, regularly.
 Risk management policies and practices may vary, and a banker can flesh out the relevant information using the right questions.
-Scrutinising the information on the balance sheet for Turnover and inventory has been mentioned.
+Scrutinizing the information on the balance sheet for Turnover and inventory has been mentioned.
 However, analysing and cross-checking the size of payables, receivables, and Cash in the balance sheet has not been specified, especially when we have seen auditors not covering themselves with glory in the cases of past corporate failures.
 However, Warranties declaration and information can be used to bring in transparency and control but will prove ineffective in case of fraud where false declarations are provided.
 Inspection and verification of goods financed, ensuring title documents are consigned or endorsed to the order of bank.
 Confirmation of receivables, obtaining acknowledgment of notice of assignment, Sending of original invoices through the lender to the debtor are all steps that can provide additional comfort to the lender.
 However, these are easier said than done.

 Considering this is the first version, the document is impressive for showcasing the intent.
 It also lays the theme for future initiatives that could include leveraging technology to authenticate underlying trade transactions financed by lenders and to enhance the lender’s assessment of the creditworthiness of corporate entities.